HAUORA

 • Advocacy and support through court or legal proceedings

-• Our ISR kaimahi offer short term support for individuals and whānau experiencing crisis, family harm and domestic violence.
+• Our ISR kaimahi offer safety planning support for individuals and whānau experiencing crisis from family violence.
+Arowhenua Whānau Services have a collaborative approach when developing a

 ISR supports include: